FIND OUT HOW MUCH YOU CAN

 If your insurance information has gotten lost in the shuffle, then you need to know how to find out if your car is still insured.
 In our guide, we’ll outline how to check your insurance status and even how to find out if another driver is insured through your plan.
 Also, if you think it’s time to switch plans, we can help you find a more reliable insurance provider.

 At The Detroit Bureau, we have a team of auto insurance experts that have analyzed every major provider.
-Using our quote tool below, you can obtain free quotes from these top-rated companies.
+Using our quote tool above, you can obtain free quotes from these top-rated companies.

 How to Find Out if Your Car Has Auto Insurance Coverage